sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 1. Click **Add Contacts** and then select **Upload CSV**.
 1. Choose an existing list or create a new list to add the contacts to.

+    If you choose to add the contacts without assigning them to a list, they are added to the contacts database without any additional context.
+All contact, regardless of whether or not they are added to a list exist in the contacts database once they have been uploaded.

 1. Upload your file by dragging it into or clicking the CSV upload area.
 1. Once the CSV has populated, click **Next: Review CSV Upload**.